 CREATIVE IMEDIA

+Number of Periods: 5

+Optional

+Qualifications: OCR Cambridge Nationals in Creative iMedia

+About the Course:

-Number of Periods: 5 Optional Qualifications o processing OCR Cambridge Nationals in Creative iMedia About the Course Digital Media is a key part of many areas of our everyday lives and vital to the UK economy.
+Digital Media is a key part of many areas of our everyday lives and vital to the UK economy.
 Production of digital media products is a requirement of almost every business so there is huge demand for a skilled and digitally literate workforce.
 This course will provide you with the skills for further study in subjects such as media, journalism, design or business.
 It also prepares you for a range of creative and technical job roles within the media industry.
+Assessment:

-Assessment There are two mandatory units:
+There are two mandatory units:

+• Creative iMedia in the media industry

+(Exam - 40%)

-- Creative iMedia in the media industry (Exam 40%) - Visual identity and digital graphics (Coursework 25%) And one optional unit:
+• Visual identity and digital graphics (Coursework - 25%)

-Interactive digital media (Coursework - 35%)
+And one optional unit: • Comics and Characters (Coursework - 35%)

-Progression Route
+Career

+Pathways

 The course will lead to a single award at GCSE or equivalent level.
 How would it help me in future?